kamronarabi/sec-admin-dashboard/README.md

 **Action Items Widget** — Priority-based task tracker (high/medium/low) with color-coded indicators.
 Add items with a keyboard shortcut, mark done, or dismiss.
 Priorities glow red, amber, or green.

 **Pipelines Widget** — Real-time sync health monitor.
 Shows status for Google Sheets, Discord, and GitHub pipelines with color-coded health dots, last sync timestamps, and a manual "Sync Now" button.
 Auto-refreshes every 30 seconds.

+### Gmail Integration

+The Action Items page doubles as an email hub with full Gmail integration:

+**Inbox Sync** — Syncs the club Gmail inbox into the local database via `pipeline/sync_gmail.py`.
+The inbox widget shows the 10 most recent emails with unread count, expandable message bodies, and a manual sync button.

+**Email Composer** — Rich text email composition powered by TipTap with formatting toolbar (bold, italic, alignment, lists, font sizes).
+Sends via the Gmail API using OAuth and wraps messages in a branded HTML template.

+**Recipient Picker** — Two modes: "Mailing List" sends to all members opted into the mailing list, or "Select Members" lets you search and pick individual recipients from the member directory.

+**Sent History** — Collapsible log of previously sent emails showing subject, timestamp, and recipient count.

+**Email Purge** — API endpoint to clean up old synced emails beyond a configurable retention period.

 ### Authentication